 - Your Ecological Value Proposition for your added value to the natural systems you interact with.

 We believe that any organization is, in essence, a group of people, organized around a shared sense of purpose to satisfy one or more needs for other humans, society at large, and/or animals and nature.

 Where we are now?
 Where are we going?

-It’s been a year since I’m back in my hometown Amsterdam, and its been a year of time of tumultuous transitioning.
+It’s been a year since I’m back in my hometown Amsterdam, and it has been a year of tumultuous transitioning.
 Changing country, context, and culture.

-As a consulting and training business of ourselves, the goal is additionally gather feedback in a more structured way.
-Basically, we’re looking to learn from your reflections, constructive criticism, critical questions, innovate ideas, engaged experiences, and vivid examples!
+As a consulting and training business of ourselves, the goal is additionally to gather feedback in a more structured way.
+Basically, we’re looking to learn from your reflections, constructive criticism, critical questions, innovate ideas, engaging experiences, and real-life examples!

 What can you expect from our side?

 - More blog posts diving deeper into all topics important for sustainable business (model) innovation.

 - Fall 2019: Ignite!
 Workshops (2x)